Protests against Donald Trump: Presidential inauguration

-A large number of protests were planned in connection with the inauguration of Donald Trump as president on January 20, 2017.
+A large number of protests were planned in connection with the first inauguration of Donald Trump as president on January 20, 2017.
 Security preparation for Trump's inauguration gathered nearly 28,000 security personnel to participate in Washington, D.C.
 The vast majority of protesters, several thousand in all, were peaceful; however, many violent acts, such as property destruction, occurred.
 DisruptJ20 protesters linked arms at security checkpoints and attempted to shut them down.
 Some elements of the protesters were black bloc groups and self-described anarchists, and engaged in sporadic acts of vandalism, rioting, and violence.

 Washington, D.C.

 On the eve of the inauguration, January 19, protesters gathered outside the National Press Building in Washington D.C. where the DeploraBall was held.
 Several protesters threw debris at attendees, hitting one man in the head.
 Police responded with teargas and pepper spray scattering the crowd.

 Limousine vandalized in Washington, D.C.

 On the day of the Inauguration, January 20, a group of around 100 protesters smashed windows of businesses in downtown Washington and tipped over garbage cans.
 The protesters also blocked entryways to the event and chained themselves to barricades, attempting with little success to prevent Trump supporters from gathering near the inaugural parade route.
 Along the parade route, hundreds of demonstrators gathered at designated protest sites, waved signs and chanted anti-Trump slogans.
 Occasional clashes between police and demonstrators occurred, with masked protesters throwing rocks and chunks of concrete at police.
 Police in riot gear responded with tear gas, pepper spray, flash grenades, and other crowd dispersing tools.
 Violent protests continued late into the afternoon near Pennsylvania Avenue.